Home Improvement and Commercial Contractor Disputes

 Person working on beam, on commercial or residential improvement or new constructionImportantly, again, HICPA only applies to home improvement, not commercial jobs, and not new home construction.
 Thus, HICPA makes a distinction between the building of a new home versus home improvement to an existing structure, not “new builds” or new construction.

-Examples of true home improvement governed by HICPA include adding or changing: a bathroom, porch, plumbing, deck, kitchen, garage, flooring installation, roof installation or repair, electrical work, new baby or mother-in-law suite, or demolition.
+Examples of true home improvement governed by HICPA include adding or renovating a bathroom, porch, plumbing, deck, kitchen, garage, new baby room, or mother-in-law suite.
+HICPA also applies to flooring installation, roof installation or repair, electrical work, or demolition.

-HICPA’s Requirements For the Contract to Be Enforceable
+What Are HICPA’s Requirements For the Contract to Be Enforceable?

 When HICPA applies, it all home improvement contracts entered into after July 1, 2009: